FCI Levadia Tallinn: Stadiums

-Lilleküla Stadium

-Since 2019, the club's home ground is the 14,336-seat Lilleküla Stadium (commonly known as A. Le Coq Arena for sponsorship reasons).
+In 2019, Levadia moved to the 14,336-seat Lilleküla Stadium (commonly known as A. Le Coq Arena for sponsorship reasons).
 Opened in 2001 and expanded from 2016 to 2018, it is the largest football stadium in Estonia.
 The stadium is also home to Levadia's rival FC Flora and the Estonian national team.
 Lilleküla Stadium is located at Jalgpalli 21, Kesklinn, Tallinn.

 Levadia uses Sportland Arena artificial turf stadium for training and home matches during winter and early spring months.
-Levadia's training in summer and autumn takes place in their Maarjamäe training complex.
+Levadia’s summer and autumn trainings take place at their Maarjamäe training complex.